Better Than Starbucks Vegan Coffee Cake (Gluten Free)

 For this eggless coffee cake, you’ll need:

-- Flour: yes, this is an entirely gluten free coffee cake, as well as vegan!
-However, you can use all purpose flour if you don’t need a gluten free vegan coffee cake.
+- Flour: You can use all purpose flour if you don’t need a gluten free vegan coffee cake.
 I used oat flour for gluten free and all purpose flour for a regular vegan coffee cake when testing.
 For my recommendations on flours if you’d like to use something other than oat, please see the below FAQ’s section.

 - Vegan butter: I used Miyoko’s vegan butter.
 However, if you’re nut-free, try out Flora Plant Butter, my new favorite nut-free vegan butter.
 This helps make the coffee cake super rich and decadent.
 If you’d like a lower fat version, please read the FAQ’s and tips section below!

-- Applesauce: the applesauce here replaces the eggs, making this an entirely eggless coffee cake.
+- Applesauce: The applesauce here replaces the eggs, making this an entirely eggless coffee cake.
 I used unsweetened here, as this cake is already pretty sweet.
 You can also swap in dairy free yogurt

 - Vegan Buttermilk: I recommend using oat milk, coconut milk, or almond milk here.
 If nut free, stick with a nut-free dairy free milk!
 I also added in apple cider vinegar to give the cake a bit of tang and simulate using a “buttermilk” in place of the traditional sour cream.